isabella232/experience-manager-dispatcher.es-ES/help/using/dispatcher-configuration.md

 **/header** (opcional)

 Nombre del encabezado HTTP o cookie que almacena la información de autorización.
-Si almacena la información en el encabezado http, utilice `HTTP:<*header-name*>`.
-Para almacenar la información en una cookie, utilice `Cookie:<header-name>`.
-Si no especifica un valor `HTTP:authorization` , se utiliza.
+If you store the information in the http header, use `HTTP:<*header-name*>`.
+To store the information in a cookie, use `Cookie:<header-name>`.
+If you do not specify a value `HTTP:authorization` is used.

 **/timeout** (opcional)